aashiqahmed98/aashiqahmed98/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Nothing
+- 🔭 I’m currently working on React and Nextjs
-- 🌱 I’m currently learning Manything
+- 🌱 I’m currently learning Nextjs and JAMstack
-- 👯 I’m looking to collaborate on Something
-- 🤔 I’m looking for help with All-thing
-- 💬 Ask me about Anything
 - 📫 How to reach me: aahsiqahmed10101@gmail.com